-Based upon periodic reports and recommendations of management, the Finance Committee shall regularly review the financial affairs of the Company and shall:
+Based upon periodic reports and recommendations of management, the Finance Committee shall regularly:

-- (i) monitor the Company's financial structure and recommend to the Board appropriate debt or equity financing, as well as investment of cash and cash equivalents, and stock repurchases, to meet the Company's long-term objectives; - (ii) review and approve the Company's dividend policy and recommend to the Board appropriate dividend action; - (iii) review and approve capital expenditure budgets, (which shall itemize individual capital expenditures that exceed \$10 million).
-The Committee shall also review and approve capital expenditures (including leases) that on an individual basis exceed \$10 million and that are not included in the capital expenditure budget; - (iv) monitor the Company's financial strategies regarding risk (currency and interest rate exposure and use of derivatives); - (v) review and approve purchases and dispositions of real property; provided, that notwithstanding the foregoing or anything contained in clause (iii) above to the contrary, any two executive officers of the Company acting together shall have the power, without the need for any approval of the Finance Committee or the Board, to approve, execute and effect from time to time (A) acquisitions of real property that on an individual basis have purchase prices of up to and including \$25 million, and (B) dispositions of real property that on an individual basis have sale prices of up to and including \$25 million and do not result in a one-time pre-tax loss of \$5 million or more on the consolidated books of the Company; - (vi) review and recommend appropriate Board action with respect to acquisitions and divestitures of assets (including, without limitation, stock and other equity interests in corporations, partnerships or other entities and intellectual property rights, but excluding individual purchases and dispositions of real property and acquisitions of assets approved pursuant to clause (iii) above) that, individually or in the aggregate, in one or more of a series of related transactions, have a purchase or sale price, as applicable, equal to or greater than \$10 million;
+- (i) monitor the Company's capital structure and recommend to the Board appropriate debt or equity financing, and stock repurchases, to meet the Company's long-term objectives; - (ii) monitor the Company's investment of cash and cash equivalents; - (iii) review and approve the Company's dividend policy and recommend to the Board appropriate dividend action; - (iv) review and approve capital expenditure budgets (which shall itemize individual capital expenditures/projects (including real estate and leases) that exceed \$20 million).
+The Committee shall also review and approve capital expenditures/projects (including real estate and leases) that on an individual basis exceed such threshold and that were not included in the approved capital expenditure budget; - (v) monitor the Company's financial strategies regarding currency and interest rate exposure and use of derivatives; - (vi) review and recommend Board action with respect to acquisitionssi and divestitures of assets not occurring in the ordinary course of business (including, without limitation, stock and other equity interests in corporations, partnerships or other entities, real estate and intellectual property rights that, individually or in the aggregate, in one or more of a series of related transactions, have a purchase or sale price, as applicable, equal to or greater than \$20 million.
+The purchase or sales price of intellectual property rights shall equal the net present value of the payments expected to be made or received by the Company in connection with the transaction.

-- (vii) review and approve (A) the establishment of a subsidiary in a country in which the Company has no other subsidiary if the operation of such subsidiary would involve an investment of more than \$2.5 million, (B) the dissolution of a subsidiary that would result in a pre-tax loss of \$5 million or more on the consolidated books of the Company, (C) the establishment of a subsidiary in a country in which the Company has an existing subsidiary if the operation of such new subsidiary would involve an investment of more than \$25 million, and (D) any change in capital of a subsidiary that exceeds \$25 million or that would result in a one-time pre-tax charge of \$5 million or more on the consolidated books of the Company; - (viii) (a) periodically review actual results versus original estimates for capital expenditures one year after completion of the project, and for acquisitions approved five years and one year earlier, in each case in individual amounts of \$10 million or greater and - (b) review periodically, but not less frequently than annually, pursuant to guidelines, if any, established from time to time by this Committee, - (i) any notable changes or deviations in financial condition, and - (ii) the Company's foreign exchange exposure and its management thereof; - (ix) periodically undertake a comprehensive review of the Company's insurance program and business continuity risk management strategies; and - (x) periodically review (but not less frequently than annually) funding levels of and Company contributions to the Company's U.S. retirement plan and the investment allocations and investment performance relating to such funds.
+- (vii) review and approve (A) the establishment of a subsidiary in a country in which the Company has no other subsidiary, (B) the dissolution of a subsidiary that would result in a pre-tax loss of \$10 million or more on the consolidated books of the Company, (C) the establishment of a subsidiary in a country in which the Company has an existing subsidiary if the operation of such new subsidiary would involve an investment of more than \$25 million, and (D) any change in capital of a subsidiary that exceeds \$25 million or that would result in a one-time pre-tax charge of \$10 million or more on the consolidated books of the Company; - (viii) annually review actual results versus original estimates for capital expenditures one year after completion of the project, and review actual results versus original estimates for acquisitions one year and five years after closing, and as otherwise directed by the Committee, in each case in individual amounts of \$20 million or greater; - (ix) periodically undertake a comprehensive review of the Company's insurance program and business continuity risk management strategies; and - (x) periodically review (but not less frequently than annually) funding levels of and Company contributions to the Company's U.S. retirement plan and the investment allocations and investment performance relating to such funds.